wpilibsuite/vendor-template/README.md

 The second library is a Java library.
 This links to WPILibJ, and can access any functionality provided by WPILibJ.
 This can also use the JNI provided by the driver library

 The 3rd library is the C++ Implementation library.
 This library has full access to WPILibC and NetworkTables, and should be used to create a public interface for WPILibC teams to use.
+It can use the driver to create an interface.

 ## Using the repository (No JNI)
 If you did not select to use the JNI, the build system will provide 2 libraries.
 The first is a C++ library that links to WPILibC with full access to all functionality provided there.
 The second is a Java library with full access to WPILibJ.
 This Java library will not have any JNI code in it, so if you need native code, please use the JNI option instead.